Tio-Magic-Company/tio-magic-animation/README.md

 </table>

 ## Text to Video
-*A playful cartoon-style penguin with a round belly and flappy wings waddles up to a pair of green sunglasses lying on the ground.
+*Prompt: A playful cartoon-style penguin with a round belly and flappy wings waddles up to a pair of green sunglasses lying on the ground.
 The penguin leans forward, carefully picks up the sunglasses with its flipper, and smoothly lifts them up to its face.
 It tilts its head with a confident smile as the green sunglasses rest perfectly on its beak.
 The animation is smooth and expressive, with exaggerated, bouncy cartoon motion.*

 <table>
   <tr>